antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 title: "Exploring Logic App: SSR for Dynamic Web Apps"
 date: 2023-11-17T12:45:23+01:00
 draft: false
 description: Logic App, a service designed for integrations and business processes.
-But in this post we will be transforming Logic Apps into a engaging web experience by using server-side rendering (SSR).
+But in this post we will be transforming Logic Apps into a web experience by using server-side rendering (SSR).
 ---

 ## Background
 Logic Apps is great tool for integrating business processes and can be used for multiple different use cases, however building a web pages is not one of them!
 Let's change that and build simple web app for submitting registration to an event with only [Logic Apps (Standard)](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) resources.

-Before we head into Logic App development I think it is important to understand the fundamentals of how a web server works, server side rendering and a little about response times, because we need that to get great experience for the user.⚒️
+Before we head into Logic App development I think it is important to understand the fundamentals of web servers, server side rendering and a little about response times!
+Because we need this to get fully functional web app.

 ### Web Server 💻
 A simple way to explain a web server is a host that serves files to clients and that the communication between the client and server is done through the [HTTP protocol](https://developer.mozilla.org/en-US/docs/Glossary/HTTP).